mrdvt92/perl-Geo-H3/README.md

 ### CONVENTIONS

-The Geo::H3 lib is an Object Oriented wrapper on top of the [Geo::H3::FFI](https://metacpan.org/pod/Geo::H3::FFI) library.
+The Geo::H3 lib is an Object Oriented wrapper on top of the [Geo::H3::FFI](https://metacpan.org/pod/Geo%3A%3AH3%3A%3AFFI) library.
 Geo::H3 was written as a wrapper so that in the future we are able to re-write against different backends such as the yet to be developed Geo::H3::XS backend.

 #### libh3

-    - Latitude and longitue cordinates are in radians WGS-84
+    - Latitude and longitude cordinates are in radians WGS-84
     - H3 Index values are handled as uint64 integers
     - GeoCoord values are handled as C structures with lat and lon
     - GeoBoundary values are handled as C structures with num_verts and verts